 With the price of 100G optics cutting down in 2017, 100GbE network is no longer out of customers’ reach.
 Telecom giants like Cisco, Arista, HPE launches series of 100G optical switches to meet the market demand.
 And for other 100G components like 100G optical transceivers, fiber patch cables, racks & enclosures, etc, those are ubiquitous on the market.

 This article introduces 10G/40G/100G fiber optic cabling, and make a clear comparison between the two paths to 100GbE.
-Customers prefer 4×25Gbps for the reasons: Less parallel paths, less fibers, less optics, less everything.
+Customers prefer 4×25Gbps for the reasons: Less parallel paths, fewer fibers, fewer optics, less everything.
 For those who want to upgrade from 40G to 100G, appreciate the reliable performance of 40G with the potential to run across 2 parallel 25Ghz rather than 4 required today.